 Responsibility: Self-advocacy through communication is just one part of the puzzle for successful students.
 Access to technology allows students to keep an eye on their grades and make responsible choices about attending tutorials and asking teachers for help.
 Technology has given students control of their progress.
 Instead of relying on sporadic report cards and parent intervention, successful students can stay on top of their performance, preventing the occasional late grade from snowballing.

 Automation: Students are forgetful.
-From forgetting to submit their essay to Turnitin.com to leaving their soccer cleats at home before a big game, students cause problems for themselves everyday by depending on themselves to remember.
-Access to technology lets students access the awesome power automation to build habits and routines.
-Successful students can set reminders, build calendars, and create checklist to take some of the pressure off the brain to remember everyday tasks.
+From forgetting to submit their essay to Turnitin.com to leaving their soccer cleats at home before a big game, students cause problems for themselves every day by depending on themselves to remember.
+Access to technology lets students access the awesome power of automation to build habits and routines.
+Successful students can set reminders, build calendars, and create checklists to take some of the pressure off the brain to remember everyday tasks.

 Less Social interaction: Walking into a cafeteria or student activities center nowadays can shed light on an alarming problem: students talk to each other as often as they should.
 Decreased social interaction is a direct result of technology in the classroom.
 Because students are not socializing as much because of the internet, they are not developing the valuable social skills that they need for a successful future.

 So, is technology making the classroom better or worse?
 The argument could made for either side, but the benefits of technology seem to outweigh the dangers.
 Technology in the classroom is only going to increase in the next decade, and it is extremely important that we develop strategies to make sure that this tech revolution remains productive.
-For tips on how to avoid the dangers of educational technology and use these tools to bolster your academic success, check out this blog post or our one on one academic coaching services here http://saotg.com/one-on-one-coaching/
+For tips on how to avoid the dangers of educational technology and use these tools to bolster your academic success, check out our one-on-one academic coaching services.